w3c/wai-wcag-em/abstract.md

-This document describes a procedure to evaluate how well digital products conform to the [Web Content Accessibility Guidelines (WCAG) 2](https://www.w3.org/WAI/standards-guidelines/wcag/).
+This document describes a methodology with a step-by-step process for evaluating how well digital products conform to the [Web Content Accessibility Guidelines (WCAG) 2](https://www.w3.org/WAI/standards-guidelines/wcag/).

 It provides technology-agnostic guidance to define the evaluation scope, explore the target product, select a representative [sample set](#sampleset) from products, evaluate the selected [sample set](#sampleset), and report the evaluation findings.
 This procedure is suitable for use in different evaluation contexts, including self-assessment and third-party evaluation.